bohdaq/rws-gentoo-ebuild/README.md

 ### To install rws as Gentoo ebuild:

-- Make sure you have [Rust installed](https://www.rust-lang.org/tools/install).
+- Make sure you have Rust installed

-> rustup update stable
+> emerge --ask dev-lang/rust-bin

 - Clone repository